uikit/uikit-site/docs/pages/javascript-utilities.md

 ### once

-This function is used to react on a event only once.
-The following parameters may be passed to the function.
+TODO: to react on a event only once.

 | Parameter    | Type     | Default | Description                                                                                                                                                 |
 |:-------------|:---------|:--------|:------------------------------------------------------------------------------------------------------------------------------------------------------------|